Triggernometry (album)

-Triggernometry is the fifth album from hardcore rap group Onyx, released on July 22, 2003, by D3 Entertainment.
+Triggernometry is the fifth studio album from hardcore rap group Onyx, released on July 22, 2003, by D3 Entertainment.
 The whole album was produced by Kronic Tones.
-The album features appearances by American rappers T Hussle, Genovese, Begetz, X1, Bad Luck, Dirty Getinz.
+The album features appearances by American rappers T Hussle, Genovese, Begetz, X1, Bad Luck, and Dirty Getinz.
 The album peaked at No. 66 on the Top R&B/Hip-Hop Albums music chart.

 Background

 Triggernometry is an album consisting of 10 new tracks and 11 stories from the life of the group Onyx, told by the group members themselves in the gap between the songs.
 All the songs were produced by one producer Kronic Tones, who had already produced 7 tracks for Fredro Starr's second solo album Don't Get Mad Get Money.
 The album was criticized by the fans of the group Onyx, who believe that such production is suitable only for nightclubs, but not for the streets.
 Originally, the album was due out on October 31 under the title Triggernometry: The Study of Guns, but later the name was shortened to Triggernometry, and the album was released earlier.